dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 ???
+* no idea why we are multiplying each value by its index but there you have it

 * map example, map calls the function with value and index
-  * basically a for loops
+  * basically a for loop for populating / altering arrays
 * pass functions as arguments is key
   * is possible because functions are first-class
 * note the array does not have to be mutable